 9. Take a day trip from Marseille

 Marseille just so happens to be in one of the most beautiful regions of France, Provence.
-Taking a day trip from the city is possible, and there are also plenty of beautiful destinations to choose from.
+Taking a day trip from the city is possible, and there are also plenty of spectacular destinations to choose from.

 Within easy reach — things to know about Marseille